If you have a little help around the house, it's important to know how insurance applies to your household employees.

 So if you have a nanny, a babysitter who works consistent hours, or any other employee you hired directly (not through an agency), you may be required to get additional insurance to cover them while they’re working at your house.

 This coverage is called workers’ compensation insurance.
 It works like a combination of personal liability and medical expenses coverage, but for employees who are injured on the job.
-It’s designed to ensure that employees who are hurt at work don’t have to struggle to pay their medical bills or rehabilitation expenses – and to incentivize employers to create a safe work environment.
+While it’s designed to ensure that employees who are hurt at work don’t have to struggle to pay their medical bills or rehabilitation expenses, it also incentivizes employers to create a safe work environment.

 Nearly every state requires employers to provide workers’ compensation insurance under certain circumstances.
 While some states (including Georgia) specifically lift this requirement for household employees, others (like California) explicitly require the coverage for households that employ nannies or long-term babysitters.
 Regardless of the law, though, experts often recommend carrying workers’ comp anyway to ensure you have access to funds in the event of an injury.